 The Mead Infant and Nursery School is a 3 form infant School with over 300 pupils on roll.
 The school has a 65 place Nursery and a specialist centre for deaf children.
 We have lower than average numbers of disadvantaged, SEND Support and EAL children compared to schools nationally.
-Due to our specialist centre we have a higher than average number of children with EHCPs.
+Due to our specialist centre and increasing numbers of children with significant SEND needs we have a higher than average number of children with EHCPs.